jasongoodwin/musicianship-resources/README.md

 ## Major scale construction
 Whole and half steps define the construction of a scale. w w h w w w h

+## Homework - Major second and major third intervals - play and sing around the keyboard.

+## Tonal Center - key that the song is in

+# Week2

+Perfect 4th - here comes the bride
+Perfect 5th - All dressed in white.
+Or star wars!